 Is the AB Trust Still Part of Your Estate Plan?
 Should It Be?

-The AB trust plan results in the B Trust, or bypass trust, being funded upon the death of the first spouse with an amount equal to the applicable estate tax exclusion amount.
-Any remaining estate assets (1/2 of the deceased spouse’s community property and separate property of the surviving spouse) are placed into the A Trust, or survivor’s trust.
+The AB Trust plan results in the B Trust, or Bypass Trust, being funded upon the death of the first spouse with an amount equal to the applicable estate tax exclusion amount.
+Any remaining estate assets (1/2 of the deceased spouse’s community property and separate property of the surviving spouse) are placed into the A Trust, or Survivor’s Trust.
 The assets required to fund the B Trust do get an adjusted basis on the death of the first spouse, but do not receive a second adjusted basis upon the death of the surviving spouse.
-Consequently, inheritors of the trust assets at the surviving spouse’s death will not inherit the assets at fair market value and face potential significant capitals gains tax upon sale of those B trust assets.
+Consequently, inheritors of the Trust assets at the surviving spouse’s death will not inherit the assets at fair market value and face potential significant capital gains tax upon sale of those B Trust assets.

 Understanding the B Trust